-The CHS is a face-to-face interview survey carried out using computer-assisted personal interviewing (CAPI), where interviewers record responses to the questionnaire on tablets.
-CAPI allows plausibility and consistency checks to be incorporated to improve data quality.
+Due to the coronavirus (COVID-19) pandemic data collection for the 2020/21 moved from face-to-face interviewing to computer-assisted telephone interviewing (CATI), where interviewers record responses to the questionnaire on tablets over the telephone.
+CATI allows plausibility and consistency checks to be incorporated to improve data quality.

 The target response rate for the CHS is 55%, approximately 4,300 participating households.
-In 2019/20, 4,557 households participated in the survey and 5,918 individuals aged 16 and over completed an individual interview, the overall response rate was 58%.
+In 2020/21, 1,403 households participated in the survey and 1,885 individuals aged 16 and over completed an individual interview; the overall response rate was 17%.